John Rylands Research Institute and Library: History

 Enriqueta Rylands purchased a site on Deansgate for her memorial library in 1889 and commissioned a design from architect Basil Champneys.
 Mrs Rylands commissioned the Manchester academic Alice Cooke to index the vast library of the 2nd Earl Spencer which she had purchased and another collection of autographs.
 Mrs Rylands intended the library to be principally theological, and the building, which is a fine example of Victorian Gothic, has the appearance of a church, although the concept was of an Oxford college library on a larger scale.
 Champneys presented plans to Mrs Rylands within a week of gaining the commission.
 Thereafter frequent disagreements arose and Mrs Rylands selected decorative elements, window glass and statues against his wishes.

 Champneys was given the honour of speaking about the library at a general meeting of the Royal Institute of British Architects and was awarded a Royal Gold Medal in 1912.
 The library was granted listed building status on 25 January 1952, which was upgraded to Grade I on 6 June 1994.

-The core of the library's collection was formed around 40,000 books, including many rarities, assembled by George Spencer, 2nd Earl Spencer, which Mrs Rylands purchased from Lord Spencer in 1892 for 210,000 pounds.
+The core of the library's collection was formed around 40,000 books, including many rarities, assembled by George Spencer, 2nd Earl Spencer, which Mrs Rylands purchased from Lord Spencer in 1892 for £210,000.
 She had begun acquiring books in 1889 and continued to do so throughout her lifetime.
 Another notable purchase made by Mrs Rylands was that of over 6,000 manuscripts from the Bibliotheca Lindesiana of James Lindsay, 26th Earl of Crawford at Haigh Hall in 1901.
-Quickly and without discussion, Mrs Rylands took them off his hands for 155,000 pounds, having made her decision based upon cursory description, as Lord Crawford had never produced a definitive description.
+Quickly and without discussion, Mrs Rylands took them off his hands for £155,000, having made her decision based upon cursory description, as Lord Crawford had never produced a definitive description.